phoenixlabsresearch/spark-docs/periphery-contracts/uiincentivedataproviderv3.md

 ## UiIncentiveDataProviderV3

-Contract that returns an array of all reserve incentives or user claimable rewards within a particular market, used by the [Aave Interface](https://github.com/aave/interface/) to display incentives data.
-Compatible with both V2 and V3 of the Aave Protocol.
+Contract that returns an array of all reserve incentives or user claimable rewards within a particular market, used by the [Spark Protocol Interface](https://github.com/spark-protocol/interface/) to display incentives data.
+Compatible with both V2 and V3 of the Spark Protocol.

-The [Aave Utilities SDK](https://github.com/aave/aave-utilities#data-formatting-methods) includes an interface to make calls to this contract, and functions to format the response for frontend use-cases.
+The [Spark Protocol Utilities SDK](https://github.com/spark-protocol//spark-protocol-utilities#data-formatting-methods) includes an interface to make calls to this contract, and functions to format the response for frontend use-cases.

 ## Data Structures